 Several people are hunted by a cruel serial killer who kills his victims in their dreams.
 While the survivors are trying to find the reason for being chosen, the murderer won't lose any chance to kill them as soon as they fall asleep.

-In 1960, a group of social outcasts who are bullied by a gang of greasers lead by Henry Bowers are also tormented by an evil demon who can shapeshift into a clown and feed on children's fears and kill them.
+In 1960, a group of social outcasts who are bullied by a gang of greasers led by Henry Bowers are also tormented by an evil demon who can shape-shift into a clown and feed on children's fears and kill them.
 After defeating the demonic clown as kids, it resurfaces 30 years later and they must finish it off as adults once again.
 Written by

 During the opening credits, we see pictures of the "Lucky Seven" from their childhood like in a photo album.
 The final photo of the Paramount cinema segues into the actual one in Derry.
 The camera pulls back from the title IT, and it turns from white to red.
 In Pt 2, the final photo of a hotel segues into the one the "Lucky Seven" are staying at.
 At the end of both parts, Pennywise's laugh is heard.
 See more »

 62 of 92 people found this review helpful.